Top Beaverdell Experiences

 - Capture wildlife in their natural surroundings with your camera

 - Grab a pizza or some ice cream at Marley’s Ice Cream and Pizza Parlour

 - Hop on an ATV or 4×4 and explore our backcountry roads

 - Accommodations in Beaverdell include cabins, RV resorts and campgrounds

 - Fresh-water fishing is regulated in BC and fishing licenses are required.
 Visit our Boating & Fishing page for information on local regulations

-- Visit our Trails page for more information about hiking and biking the Great Trail and other area trails
+- Visit our Trails page for more information about hiking and biking the Trans Canada Trail and other area trails

 - Winter Recreation offers additional information on snowmobiling and skiing in Boundary Country